SciDevs/jquerypluginchallenge/README.md

 jquerypluginchallenge
 =====================

-A functional challenge for prospective future science frontend devs
+A functional challenge for prospective future junior frontend devs

 ## Instructions
 + Write a jquery plugin that will take an unorderlist of images and create a timed slideshow.